quasarframework/quasar/docs/src/pages/quasar-cli/developing-spa/deploying.md

 $ now login
 ```

-Then proceed to build your Quasar application using the steps described in [General deployment](#General-deployment).
+Then proceed to build your Quasar application using the steps described in "General deployment" section.

-After the build is finished, change directory into your deploy root (example: `/dist/spa-mat`) and run:
+After the build is finished, change directory into your deploy root (example: `/dist/spa`) and run:
 ```bash
 $ now
 ```